patrickm10/ClashClansParse/README.md

 # Troops.csv Data Description

-This file contains data about various troops in a game.
-Each row represents a different level of a specific troop type.
+This was a quick script I wrote when I was bored and now I'm fixing it up a bit
 ## Columns

 - `Name`: The name of the troop.